 Family and post-release support

 The experience of having a partner, mother or father imprisoned is a traumatic event in the life of a family and can lead to significant economic and emotional stress.
-Our Prison Ministry service can assist with emergency relief, an empathetic listening ear and referral to counselling and other services delivered by UnitingCare Community.
+Our Prison Ministry service can assist with emergency relief, an empathetic listening ear and referral to counselling and other services delivered by UnitingCare Queensland.
 Christmas, Mother’s and Father’s Days are sometimes lonely and sad times for both inmates and families.
 Prison Ministry provides appropriate gifts to children, mothers and fathers at these times.
 You can assist in this expression of love and care by donating gifts and toiletries for distribution.
 We can advise you on what is appropriate for distribution within Corrective centres.

 A critical time for inmates is upon their release back into the community.
-Prison Ministry seeks to provide post release support for former inmates and their families through the provision of emergency relief, a listening ear, and through referral to other services provided by UnitingCare Community.
+Prison Ministry seeks to provide post release support for former inmates and their families through the provision of emergency relief, a listening ear, and through referral to other services provided by UnitingCare Queensland.
 This post-release service is provided through donations.

 To make a donation to Prison Ministry, click on the donate button to the right to help us to continue this service.